-The International Legal Fraternity
+International Legal Honor Society

 Phi Delta Phi has one hundred and thirty-one active chapters – called Inns – in the Western Hemisphere and the number increases yearly.
-Phi Delta Phi has initiated in excess of 191,000 members making it the world’s largest legal fraternity whose membership is restricted to students and practitioners of the law.
+Phi Delta Phi has initiated in excess of 191,000 members making it the world’s largest legal honor society whose membership is restricted to students and practitioners of the law.

 Phi Delta Phis

 The total initiated membership of Phi Delta Phi exceeds 191,000 persons.
-More judges, American presidents, governors, senators, representatives, cabinet members, ambassadors, American Bar Association presidents, Association of American Law School presidents and law school Deans have come from the ranks of Phi Delta Phi than from any other legal fraternity.
+More judges, American presidents, governors, senators, representatives, cabinet members, ambassadors, American Bar Association presidents, Association of American Law School presidents and law school Deans have come from the ranks of Phi Delta Phi than from any other legal honor society.